dev-sire/CCNA-Foundation-Labs/README.md

-# CCNA Practice Labs
+# CCNA Foundational Labs

-I studied this course with <a href="https://www.youtube.com/playlist?list=PLE451B5C4C5D5AA94" target="_blank">eng.Hussian Almalki</a>.
+Dive into the world of Cisco networking with these beginner-friendly CCNA labs.
+Covering core topics, these exercises offer practical experience with device configuration and troubleshooting.

 `Here are a few tips to get you started:`